 2. UPSELL AFTERCARE

-Another sure-fire way to increase direct revenue this spring season is by pushing high-quality aftercare.
+Another sure-fire way to increase direct revenue this season is by pushing high-quality aftercare.
 This may require a bulk purchase of your favorite aftercare supplies, so you can sell it off to every client who comes through your door.
 Stock up on high-quality tattoo aftercare by brands like Recovery, Saniderm, Redemption, or Hustle Butter.
 Then offer it to your clients after each appointment by guaranteeing them it’ll yield the best-possible healed results.
 We especially recommend upselling Recovery Derm Shield, which is a client- and artist-favorite aftercare bandage around the globe.
-Derm Shield also has a black option, which is 100% opaque, protecting new, springtime tattoos from the sun.
+Derm Shield also has a black option, which is 100% opaque, protecting new, summertime tattoos from the sun.

 When you upsell high-quality aftercare options, you reap two benefits: